Skip to content

 🧠 cm-continuityWorking Memory EngineRun at the start and end of complex sessions to maintain state across boundaries without bloating the prompt.

-πŸ” cm-deep-searchRetrieval BridgeWhen the context exceeds the working memory capacity, this skill intelligently fetches relevant semantic and episodic memory using vector or BM25 search.
+πŸ” cm-deep-searchSemantic RetrievalWhen the context exceeds the working memory capacity, this skill intelligently fetches relevant knowledge using BM25 or vector search.

-πŸ—„οΈ cm-dockitKnowledge OrganizerRun periodically to analyze codebases and generate structured, LLM-readable knowledge bases (AGENTS.md, SOPs) that the brain can rapidly query.
+πŸ—„οΈ cm-dockitKnowledge OrganizerAnalyzes codebases and generates structured, LLM-readable knowledge bases (AGENTS.md, SOPs) that the brain can rapidly query.

-πŸ‘‘ cm-skill-masteryMeta-CognitionHelps the AI "think about thinking," knowing which memory structures to access, which skills to invoke, and how to sequence them effectively.
+πŸ‘‘ cm-skill-masteryMeta-CognitionHelps the AI "think about thinking," knowing which memory structures to access and how to sequence them effectively.

 Open Source AI Agent Skills Framework